 1. Central Park

 Oh look, Central Park made it on this list of the best parks in NYC.
 Insert gasps of shock and total awe here.

 LOL.
 Totally kidding btw since Central Park is easily one of the most famous parks in New York City and should definitely be on anyone and everyone’s 4 day NYC itinerary.

 It’s also hella big so don’t try and “see it all” in one day since that is very much impossible At least if you have a limited amount of time in the Big Apple.

 No really, I’m not joking.
-You could easily spend several days exploring this straight-up mythic New York City park and all the iconinc New York City landmarks that surround it,
+You could easily spend several days exploring this straight-up mythic New York City park and experiencing all of the best things to do in Central Park.

 You know, nifty little places like the MET, the Museum of Natural History, Central Park Zoo, Belvedere Castle, Strawberry Fields (a memorial to John Lenon), Sheep Meadow, Bethesda Terrace, The Mall, the Alice and Wonderland statue, and Literary Walk, Ther Conservatory Garden, The Ramble, the Shakespeare Garden (on the west side between 79th and 80th Street) The Boathouse (home to one of the best brunch spots in NYC), just to name a few.

 In total though, the park spans an insane 843 acres and is home to a diverse array of vast meadows, European-style gardens, beautiful lakes, historic castles, tree-lined walkways, and outdoor theaters.

 All of which was first conceived of by architects Frederick Law Olmsted and Calvert Vaux in the 1860s and 70s.

 See, they wanted to create a beautiful oasis of greenery that was open to ALL New Yorkers, regardless of race, socio-economic status, and religion.